-The best metal detectors for coins are able to ignore the junk and highlight the treasure.
+The best metal detector for coins is able to ignore the junk and highlight the treasure.
 Whether you’re new to the world of metal detecting or you’re a seasoned pro whose current device just isn’t cutting it, understanding what to look for can help you make an investment you won’t regret.
 Check out our comparison chart and buying guide below to learn more.

-- 1. Garrett AT PRO Metal Detector – Best All-Around Product
+1. Garrett AT PRO – Best All-Around Metal Detector

-- 3. Teknetics Delta 4000 Metal Detector – Best Product for Beginners
+3. Teknetics Delta 4000 – Best Metal Detector for Beginners

-- 4. Garrett Ace 400 Metal Detector – Best Product for Avoiding Junk
+4. Garrett ACE 400 – Best Metal Detector for Avoiding Junk

-- 5. Minelab Equinox 600 Multi-IQ Metal Detector – Best Product for Versatility
+5. Minelab Equinox 600 Multi-IQ – Best Metal Detector for Versatility

 Below is a list of the best metal detectors for coins and jewelry.

-1. Garrett AT PRO Metal Detector – Best All-Around Product
+1. Garrett AT PRO – Best Metal Detector For The Money

 Those features alone make it great for coin shooting.
 AT Pro also has a great targeting feature to help you see what objects are before you start digging.
-Thanks to the user-friendly control box, anyone can use it and see success.
+Thanks to the user-friendly control box, anyone can use it and see success in coin hunting.

-3. Teknetics Delta 4000 Metal Detector – Best Product for Beginners
+3. Teknetics Delta 4000 – Best Coin Metal Detector for Beginners

-While it is accessible to all skill levels, there are some issues.
+While this coin detector is accessible to all skill levels, there are some issues.
 For one, it only penetrates to a maximum of 8 inches into the ground.
 This leaves a lot of unsearched areas where coins can be hiding.
 Also, there’s no ground balance system.
 This could make it tough to use in mineralized soil.